Dokotela/ig_cdsi/README.md

 ## [Implementation Guide](CdsiIG/output/index.html)

-In an attempt to practice my FSH, I've created an IG based on CDSI
+In an attempt to practice my FSH, I've created an IG based on CDSI.